The Amazing Race 23

-The Amazing Race 23 is the twenty-third season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 23 is the twenty-third season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited four continents and nine countries and traveled over 35000 mi during twelve legs.
+Starting in Santa Clarita, California, racers traveled through Chile, Portugal, Norway, Poland, Austria, the United Arab Emirates, Indonesia, and Japan before returning to the United States and finishing in Juneau.
 The season premiered on CBS on September 29, 2013, and the two-hour season finale aired on December 8, 2013.